 10 ways students can protect against identity theft

-Students heading off to college need to realize that college campuses are a hotbed for computer, credit card and identity theft.
+Students heading off to college need to realize that college campuses are a hotbed for computer, smartphone, credit card and identity theft.
 At home if your computer disappeared from your room, you most likely knew your siblings or parents heisted it.
 At college, it's a different story.
-(See Protecting your computer -- and your identity -- on campus)
+(See Protecting your computer -- and your identity -- on campus.)

 Based on advice from experts, here are 10 ways students can protect themselves against computer and identity theft: